You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 Other Options

 • Cycling and Motorbiking: Guided cycling and motorbiking tours offer an adventurous way to explore Bhutan’s landscapes.
-This option is suitable for experienced travelers due to the challenging road conditions.
+Due to the challenging road conditions, this option is suitable for experienced travelers.

 • Walking: Many towns are pedestrian-friendly, allowing visitors to explore on foot.
 In remote areas, traditional modes of transportation like walking or using mule caravans are still prevalent.